-In a Biological Opinion issued in March 2002 (NMFS 2002), NMFS concluded that the ongoing operation of the Western Pacific Region's bottomfish and seamount fisheries, as managed under the Bottomfish and Seamount Groundfish FMP, was not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify any critical habitat.

-Informal consultations completed by NMFS in June 2008 concluded that Mariana Archipelago bottomfish fisheries are not likely to jeopardize the species or adversely affect any other ESA-listed species or critical habitat.

-The management and conservation measures contained in this FEP for targeting bottomfish or seamount groundfish species are being carried forth (i.e., maintained without change) from the Bottomfish and Seamount Groundfish FMP and no additional measures are proposed at this time.
-Therefore, the Council believes that the proposed bottomfish and seamount groundfish fishing activities under this FEP are not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify critical habitat.
+In a biological opinion issued in March 2002 (NMFS 2002), NMFS concluded that the ongoing operation of the Western Pacific Region's botttomfish and seamount fisheries, as managed under the Bottomfish and Seamount Groundfish FMP, was not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify any critical habitat.
+The management and conservation measures contained in this FEP for targeting botttomfish or seamount groundfish species are being carried forth from the Bottomfish and Seamount Groundfish FMP and no additional measures are proposed at this time.
+Therefore, the Council believes that bottomfish and seamount groundfish fishing activities under this FEP are not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify critical habitat.